 The Bluedorn family, longtime promoters of Christian classical education, encountered content problems in most critical thinking and logic resources.
 So the Bluedorn brothers, Nathaniel and Hans, put their heads together and came up with this excellent introduction to practical logic from their conservative Christian homeschoolers’ perspective.

-Thirty eight lessons are each followed by questions.
-The new, 2015 Workbook Edition includes space for writing answers directly in the book.
+Thirty-eight lessons are each followed by questions.
+The 2015 Workbook Edition includes space for writing answers directly in the book.
 An answer key is at the back of the book.
 I highly recommend gathering at least two students to have fun working through the questions together.
-They will learn even more discussing possible answers to some of the questions.
+They will learn even more by discussing possible answers to some of the questions.

 Instructions for a "Fallacy Detective Game" in which players make up their own fallacies are also at the back of the book.
 You will need two or more to play.

 You might be interested in following The Fallacy Detective with The Thinking Toolbox, another excellent book by the same authors.